SunboyGo/MaxMindDBSwift/README.md

 The `GeoIP2` class implements an efficient concurrent read model using a Grand Central Dispatch concurrent queue.
 The implementation enables multiple threads to perform IP lookups simultaneously while maintaining thread safety.
 The underlying database access is handled through memory-mapped files (MMAP) by libmaxminddb, providing efficient I/O performance for database reads.

+## Acknowledgments

+Special thanks to [MaxMind](https://www.maxmind.com/) for creating and maintaining the excellent [libmaxminddb](https://github.com/maxmind/libmaxminddb) C library, which forms the foundation of this project.

 ## License

 Released under the MIT License.
 See the [LICENSE](LICENSE) file for the complete license terms.

-## Credits

-This project builds upon the excellent work of [MaxMind](https://www.maxmind.com/) and their [libmaxminddb](https://github.com/maxmind/libmaxminddb) C library.